giselehbm/LCI_Workshop_2023/README.md

 Each group should take a specific reference image and generate the output measures using the script "Noise.ijm" script.

-:arrow_right: Images to be used in this session are located in "../images/noise/"
+:arrow_right: Images to be used in this session are located in "../images/noise/".
+When processing the "Tissue_" images, split the channels and select the DAPI channel before running the script ("Image->Color->Split Channels").

 :people_holding_hands: Group assignment:
 * Group 1: images "Nuclei_no_avg.nd2" and "Tissue_no_avg.nd2"